micropython/oofatfs/src/00readme.txt

                        Changed some types on the API, XCHAR->TCHAR.
                        Changed fname member in the FILINFO structure on Unicode cfg.
                        String functions support UTF-8 encoding files on Unicode cfg.

+  Aug 16,'10 R0.08a    Added f_getcwd(). (_FS_RPATH = 2)
+                       Added sector erase feature. (_USE_ERASE)
+                       Moved file lock semaphore table from fs object to the bss.
+                       Fixed a wrong directory entry is created on non-LFN cfg when the given name contains ';'.
+                       Fixed f_mkfs() creates wrong FAT32 volume.